Scicrop/beer-consumption-analysis/README.md

 - **Is Holiday**: Whether the day is a holiday (1) or not (0).
 - **Has Match**: Whether there was a sports match on the given day (1) or not (0).
 - **Match Type**: The type of match if there was a match.
-- **Is Corinthians, Is São Paulo, etc.**: Indicators for specific football teams.
+- **Is Corinthians, Is São Paulo, etc.**: Indicators for specific soccer teams.

 ## Tools and Libraries